 If you are brought up in it, it’s one thing.
 If you have to learn it and reapply it to everything you have experienced in your life, that’s another thing.
 I call it, The Science of the Clave.
 I had to work with it as a science before I could get it to an art.
 What an experience!
 I grew from this.
 Both of these guys are incredible teachers.
 Bobby does it one way.
-He breaks it down and lays it out theoretically as well as logically.
+He breaks it down and lays it out theoretically and logically.
 With Yomo, it exudes from his character.
-He plays it for you, sings and makes the air move around you so that you pick it up by osmosis.
-That has been the most challenging thing thus far.
+He plays it for you, sings and makes the air move around you so you pick it up by osmosis.
+That has been the most challenging thing.

 In 2007 you returned to your Roots with, Keep Your Heart Right.

-There are some very early songs and more recent songs on that recording.
-It was the result of discovering a singer named Sunny Kim, who is South Korean.
+There are very early songs and more recent songs on that recording.
+It resulted from discovering a singer named Sunny Kim, who is South Korean.
 She was a student at the New England Conservatory when Steve Lacy and his wife were on the faculty.
-Sunny has tremendous vocal resources, and there is nothing that she wouldn’t take on.
+Sunny has tremendous vocal resources, and there is nothing she wouldn’t take on.
 We did a memorial for Steve (Lacy), and it was a great thing.
 It was two hours of Steve Lacy sounds, his compositions, and his songs.
 It was a tremendous experience for me.
 That’s where I met Sunny.

-About a year before that I started working with a great pianist named Lafayette Harris, so I pulled together with rehearsals with Sunny, Lafayette and myself and we began to grow the material and develop a chemistry with one another.
+About a year before that I worked with a great pianist named Lafayette Harris, so I pulled the rehearsals together with Sunny, Lafayette and myself and we grew the material and develop a chemistry with one another.
 Last year we brought bassist, Brad Jones into it and we had ourselves a quartet.
 We traveled to Italy twice last summer, and we have two things coming up in New York in October.
 It’s a very enjoyable group.
 A lot of the material has never been performed.

 That’s just one of many projects you are involved with.

-This is one of the configurations that I hope will go on for a long time so that we can find out more about ourselves.
+This is one configuration that I hope will go on for a long time so we can discover more about ourselves.